Skip to content

 The pipeline itself (sources, processors, exporters) does not live here.
 Alloy fetches it via remotecfg on every poll and merges it into the runtime config in memory.

-/etc/otelcol-contrib/config.yaml — otelcol bootstrap (Standards-otelcol path)
+/etc/otelcol-contrib/config.yaml — otelcol bootstrap (otelcol + OpAMP runtime)

-Bootstrap config for the upstream OpenTelemetry Collector when onboarding it agentless via OpAMP.
+Bootstrap config for the upstream OpenTelemetry Collector when onboarding it via OpAMP.
 The collector starts with a nop pipeline; LinkMesh replaces it with the real pipeline over OpAMP within seconds of the first handshake.
 See Onboard otelcol-contrib via OpAMP for the full template.

 Key fields: